Model checking of hyperproperties for high-level relational models: Evaluation

-Focusing on Table~\ref{tab:ablations}, we can support a more detailed discussion of \textbf{RQ2} and reveal how the optimizations have proven crucial for \benchnat{} examples\footnote{We don't show the same results for \benchrev{} examples, as optimizations are only significant for $\text{SNARK}_{\text{lin}}$.}.
+\paragraph{\tool{HyperPardinus} and \benchnat{}, revisited} Focusing on Table~\ref{tab:ablations}, we can support a more detailed discussion of \textbf{RQ3} and reveal how the optimizations have proven crucial for \benchnat{} examples\footnote{We don't show the same results for \benchrev{} examples, as optimizations are only significant for $\text{SNARK}_{\text{lin}}$.}.
 For the smaller $\text{Mutant}$ examples, the optimizations were naturally not significant.
 For $\text{Robot}$ examples, we can see that \tool{M-} and \tool{F-} optimizations were key for the viability of \tool{Exp}.
 The same examples are inconclusive for \tool{Sym}, with the exception of $\text{Robot}_\text{two}$ for which \tool{M-} is also crucial.
 For $\text{CMS}$ examples, we can attest that all optimizations had a significant impact on the result for the \tool{Exp} backend.
 For instance, no optimization may be turned off to produce a result for $\text{CMSmax}_\text{GNI}$.
-For the \tool{Sym} backend, the most interesting result is that without the \tool{C-} optimization all results are inconclusive.
-For the $\forall$ properties that are valid, and thus require an exploration of all possible models, we can see that \tool{S-} helps truncating the search space (even though results are nonetheless inconclusive).
+For the \tool{Sym} backend, the most interesting result is that without the \tool{C-} optimization all $\text{CMS}$ results are inconclusive.
+For the $\forall$ properties that are valid, and thus require an exploration of all possible models, we can see that \tool{S-} helps truncating the search space, which can be seen from the smaller size of generated problems, even if some of those results are inconclusive.
+This can be evidenced clearly for $\text{SNARK}_\text{bug}$, where \tool{M-} and \tool{S-} have a significant performance impact; turning out all optimizations does in fact make \tool{Sym-} conclude above the timeout, as shown in Table~\ref{tab:idiomatic}.